ABOUT US

 Paul joined the project in 2013 and oversees much of our work on bioacoustics, the use of animal-borne tags and land-based observations.

-Paul is currently a Postdoctoral Research Fellow at the University of Iceland and a co-principal investigator on the citizen-science project funded by the Earthwatch Institute since 2018.
+Paul is currently a Research Specialist at the Westman Islands Research Centre of the University of Iceland and a co-principal investigator on the citizen-science project funded by the Earthwatch Institute since 2018.
 His research involves human impacts on marine mammals, especially underwater noise.

 Learn about his project on northern bottlenose whales in the Northeast Atlantic here: Hypmo Project